Description

 Using this definition on our asset we see for example:

-• The downside volatility over 5 years of Meta Platforms is 30.6%, which is larger, thus worse compared to the benchmark SPY (15%) in the same period.
+• The downside risk over 5 years of Meta Platforms is 31.1%, which is greater, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: